Donate Menu

 “We must be focused on our studies to build our careers, and we should not be hopeless about our future”

-10 year old Rajani was born and has spent her childhood growing up in one of Kathmandu's slums.
+10 year old Rajani (pictured above) was born and has spent her childhood growing up in one of Kathmandu's slums.
 Like many children her age, she enjoys playing with friends, as well as dancing and reading.
 Yet, until relatively recently, Rajani had not been able to go to school, as her birth had never been registered.

 A few years ago, Rajani's family came in contact with SathSath, Toybox's local partner in Nepal.
 When they heard that Rajani wasn't registered, the team supported and guided her family through the administrative processes associated with retrospectively registering their daughter.